bbustin/bbustin/content/posts/2025-04-16_creating_horse_hot_or_not.md

 * Keep a person from being able to rate the same horse multiple times
 * Not store user-identifiable data (I am a big fan of privacy and do not want to have more information than is needed)

-The last two items were the ones I spent the most time thinking about before I started coding.
+The last two items are the ones I spent the most time thinking about before I started coding.
 The system to prevent multiple votes on a horse does not need to work perfectly.
 This is not a high stakes site.
-How could I prevent the user from voting twice while not storing any identifiable information about them.
+How could I prevent the user from voting twice while not storing any identifiable information about them?

 Then the idea strikes.
 I can use a hash.
 If I store the hash, I can not directly access the identifying information.
 It would take brute forcing or a [rainbow table](https://en.wikipedia.org/wiki/Rainbow_table).
 That is probably good enough, but what data should I hash?
 How about `user_ip:horse_id`.
 This would allow me to determine if the user voted for a particular horse before because I will have their IP address in the request and will know the id of the horse they are submitting a rating for.
 I can look up if the hash exists in a database table first, if not, record the vote and then add the hash to a table.